huggingface/blog/vlms-explained.md

 ## Finding the right vision language model

+There are many ways to select the most appropriate model for your use case.

 [Vision Arena](https://huggingface.co/spaces/WildVision/vision-arena) is a leaderboard solely based on anonymous voting of model outputs and is updated continuously.
 In this arena, the users enter an image and a prompt, and outputs from two different models are sampled anonymously, then the user can pick their preferred output.
 This way, the leaderboard is constructed solely based on human preferences.

 <p align="center">